 Do you ever wander through lighting stores with high expectations of finding exactly what you are looking for, only to come up short on delivery?
 Or, maybe you find exactly what you want but the price is three times higher than what you budgeted for!
 Yikes!
 If you need to outfit more than one room or even a whole house, you can quickly be spending a fortune.
+That is why we came up with a DIY pendant light that is super affordable and creative.

+Since our cabin is rustic, I wanted to have a pendant light over our kitchen table that was rustic industrial.
+I couldn’t find anything to purchase that was the industrial look that I wanted so we decided to make our own.
+With my thinking cap on, I began looking for inspiration.
 And, sometimes inspiration comes from the weirdest objects!
 We found an old sifter from an antique store that was the perfect size, color and texture that we wanted for a pendant light.
 It was easy to convert it into a light by just purchasing a pendant light wiring kit and cutting a small hole through the small end of the sifter.

 To make it look even more vintage, we used a vintage Edison bulb that you can find at almost every home improvement store.